zhaoyan24/Stock-price-forecasting-using-LSTM-and-WRDS-data/README.md

 - The high **R² Score(≈0.95-0.97)** indicate the model expains over 95% of the variance in TSLA’s closing prices.

 - The test set MSE is significantly lower than the training set MSE, which aligns with the validation loss curve and suggests no severe overfitting.
+### 3. Training & Validation Loss

+The loss plot shows:

+- Training loss (blue) decreases steadily in the first 10 epochs and stabilizes afterward.

+- Validation loss (orange) remains consistently low throughout training, with no upward trend, confirming the model generalizes well to unseen data.